Updated August 2022

-There are a number of reasons why you might need to move your data to Google Drive.
-You may plan to migrate between cloud storages.
-Or this could be the next step in your company acquisition process when you’ve purchased a company and now need to integrate their data with yours.
-Or you’re simply transferring from an on-premise or outdated platform to the top cloud service.
+You might need to move your data to Google Drive for many reasons.
+You may plan to migrate between cloud storage.
+Or this could be the next step in your company acquisition process.
+When you’ve purchased a company and need to integrate their data with yours.
+Or you’re transferring from an on-premise or outdated platform to the top cloud service.

-As Pics.io works on top of Google Drive (and Amazon S3), many of our customers also worry about how to copy their data to GD with minimum effort.
-And so we decided to shed light on this topic and provide you with a list of data transfer tools compatible with GD.
+As Pics.io works on top of Google Drive (and Amazon S3), many of our customers worry about how to copy their data to GD with minimum effort.
+We decided to shed light on this topic and provide you with a list of data transfer tools compatible with GD.

 So how do I transfer big data to Google Drive?

 Transferring Data to Google Drive with Official Solutions

 The most reliable way to move your data is to use transfer apps provided by Google.
 In this case, you get a secure & trustworthy tool, compatible with Google Drive.
 There are three options here – choose whichever suits you best: